An employee must have a hygiene passport if they

 The employer is responsible for ensuring that all employees who require a Hygiene Passport have it.
 A food business operator can contact the food control authority in their municipality for more information.

-Examples of Hygiene Passport requirements in different sectors
+Examples of Hygiene Passport requirements

 The Finnish Food Authority has compiled a table with examples of tasks in which the employee needs a Hygiene Passport.
 The table also shows examples of tasks where no Hygiene Passport is needed.